oats-center/pea-pod/Step-1 Gateway and Computer Setup/Step-1 Instructions.md

 ### Format SD Card

-3. Format, or burn, the most up-to-date firmware onto the micro SD card.
+3. Format, or burn, the most up-to-date firmware onto the micro-SD card.
 To access the most up-to-date firmware and learn how to burn the firmware image onto the SD card follow [this link](https://docs.rakwireless.com/Knowledge-Hub/Learn/WisGate-Developer-Gateway-Firmware-Burning/).
-The function of the firmware is to structure the computer and provide it basic instructions about how to operate and communicate with other softwares.
+The function of the firmware is to structure the computer and provide it basic instructions about how to operate and communicate with other software.

 ### Insert SD Card

 4. With step 3 completed the SD card can now be inserted into the SD card slot of the computer.
 This slot is labeled in the same diagram as the antenna terminals.
-To insert the SD card a pair of tweezers or other fine tool may be required to delicately place it without damaging the computer.
+To insert the SD card a pair of tweezers or another fine tool may be required to delicately place it without damaging the computer.

 ### Power On